 - Create a coverage bridge until retirement – Most people do not plan to carry a lot of debt with them into retirement.
 If you are within 5 or 10 years of retirement, a 10-year term policy can affordably cover your debt until you reach retirement and do not need as much life insurance as you do now.

-- College Planning – If you have kids that will be entering college in 10 years or soon, a 10-year term policy can be used to make certain the funds are available to them if you were to die unexpectedly before your college plan has been paid for.
+- College Planning – If you have kids who will be entering college in 10 years or sooner, a 10-year term policy can be used to make certain the funds are available to them if you were to die unexpectedly before your college plan has been paid for.

 Benefits of 10-Year Term Life Insurance